Contributing Writer: (@SnakesofChase)

 It is mid-February, and pitchers and catchers are starting to report for the beginning of the 2019 MLB season.
 It has been over four months now since the Diamondbacks have last taken the field, but most Arizona fans still have not gotten that sour taste out of their mouth.
 A year that was filled with so much optimism after the Snakes rattled off nine consecutive series wins to start the season quickly went south when they could only salvage eight total wins in May.
 The hot start allowed the D-backs to stay in contention for the majority of the season, but the monumental collapse in September left us all wondering: “What the hell happened?”

 There are many justifiable places to point the blame for the 2018 disaster.
 Poor hitting, bad coaching, unreliable bullpen, inconsistent starting pitching, you name it.
 But at the end of the day, this team simply was never able to fire on all cylinders.
 When the bats were hot, the starters couldn’t make it through the 4th inning.
 When the starters were shoving, the bullpen couldn’t hold a lead.
 When the bullpen was nails, we couldn’t get a single batter on base.
 Diamondbacks fans were reminded throughout the season how excruciatingly streaky the game of baseball can be.
 And when it rains in the desert, it pours.
+Do you like to try your luck?
+Go to our website and play netbet romania.
+Increased odds for winning!

 Of course, you can’t expect every single aspect of your baseball team to be red hot at all times, but what you can hope for is some consistency, and that is something the D-backs certainly lacked.
 It was almost like every month they were a completely different team, one month they looked poised to make a World Series run, and the next they looked like a Spring Training split-squad.
 With the exception of maybe David Peralta, there wasn’t a single player on the roster that didn’t go through some immense struggles at some point in the year.